net-vinothkumar/awss3select/README.md

 ### DEMO

-select count(*) from s3object s&nbsp;
-select * from s3object s limit 10&nbsp;
+select count(*) from s3object s select * from s3object s limit 10
-select * from s3object s where s.reqId='1000'&nbsp;
+select * from s3object s where s.reqId='1000
-select * from s3object s where s.reqMethod='GET'&nbsp;
+select * from s3object s where s.reqMethod='GET'
-select * from s3object s where s.resStatusCode='401'&nbsp;
+select * from s3object s where s.resStatusCode='401'
-select * from s3object s where s.resStatusCode='200'&nbsp;
+select * from s3object s where s.resStatusCode='200'
-select * from s3object s where s.accept='application/json'&nbsp;
+select * from s3object s where s.accept='application/json'